Pittsburgh Style Homemade Pierogies

 Up until now the only pierogies I ever had the pleasure of eating were found in the frozen food section of my grocery store and I thought they were good.
-There aren’t to many people living in Kentucky that even know what a pierogie is, but in Pennsylvania we love them!
+There aren’t too many people living in Kentucky that even know what a pierogi is, but in Pennsylvania we love them!
 They are Polish in origin and considered the national dish.
 There are churches in the coal region in Pennsylvania that get together once a week to make and sell them.
 Pittsburgh consumes 11 times more pierogies than any city in the nation.
 They love them so much that the Pittsburgh Pirates hold a pierogi race at the bottom of the 5th inning during every home game.

 A pierogi is a crescent shaped dough that is filled with a mashed potato and cheese mixture but not limited to that filling.
 You can fill them with whatever you want to but the mashed potato and cheese mixture is definitely what most people think of…..or maybe it’s just the one I think of!
-I found this recipe on my first search for pierogies on About.com.
-When I looked at the dough ingredients and saw sour cream and butter I ended my search.
-I knew this was going to be good.
-One and done.
-This recipe is absolutely delicious and EASY!!

 The pierogie dough was a dream to work with, it was soft and easy to stretch over the filling.
 The dough took a whole five minutes to put together.
-Using my hand I squished the dough together until it formed a ball.
+Using my hand I squashed the dough together until it formed a ball.
 It’s a moist dough, if for some reason you find it a little dry add a little more sour cream by tablespoons.
-Only work the dough until it forms a ball, then wrap it in plastic and refrigerate for 30 minutes if your using right away or up to 2 days for later use.
+Only work the dough until it forms a ball, then wrap it in plastic and refrigerate for 30 minutes if you’re using right away or up to 2 days for later use.

 After the dough is rolled out and the filling is tucked away inside your Polish dumpling crimp the edges with a fork to seal it.
 Because the dough is moist I didn’t have a problem with the edges sealing and staying together.
 After they were crimped I gently shaped the filling inside the dough to elongate it slightly, I wanted the filling to be evenly distributed in the dough.
 They may not look pretty but then I have no problem eating ugly food that tastes this good..